roman92b92/-PRD-Generator/README.md

 # PRD Generator

-A portfolio project — AI-powered Product Requirements Document generator built on the **Anthropic Claude API**.
+AI-powered Product Requirements Document generator built on the **Anthropic Claude API**.

 Describe your product idea, pick a template, and get a complete, production-quality PRD streamed to your browser in real time.